TutsGhost/win10_Improve-Guide/Guide.md

 - [Parsec Gaming](https://builds.parsecgaming.com/package/parsec-windows.exe) → play local games online with your friends

-- Check the system for integrity
+#### Check the system for integrity

   - You may want to check your system for integrity issues(especially after updates), run the following in cmd (you can either find it here: "C:\WINDOWS\system32\cmd.exe" 	         or if you type in "cmd" in the search bar on windows):

        - sfc /scannow
        - dism /Online /Cleanup-Image /AnalyzeComponentStore /StartComponentCleanup /ResetBase
        - dism /Online /Cleanup-Image /ScanHealth
        - dism /Online /Cleanup-Image /RestoreHealth

-!!Be careful this could remove AntiCheat programms running in the image enviroment, this should be safe for most installs though!!
+!!Be careful, **this could remove AntiCheat-programs** running in the image enviroment, this should be safe for most installs though!!

 - Fixing problems with windows updates

-If you have problems with windows update it can cause quite a hassle

      - You can download a diagnostic tool [here](https://support.microsoft.com/en-us/help/10164/fix-windows-update-errors)
      - Let it run and see if it fixes any windows update problems

 - CPU and Memory Performance